-BEFORE Wrought Iron Handrail
+BEFORE Wrought Iron Staircase

 I talked to Luke about the idea of trying to update the stair railing without replacing and he was game to try it.
-We had already reached out locally to see what it would cost to just replace the staircase railing and because of our circle stairs, the price was insanely high.
-I believe, on the circle staircase alone, the cost was somewhere between $5-7k depending on what type of railing we wanted to put in.
+We had already reached out locally to see what it would cost to just replace the staircase railing with something simple, like a black metal stair railing.

-I wanted something modern and simple and if I squinted at the iron handrail with the scrolls, I felt like it could be modern and simple just without the scrolls.
-So, we started with the stair handrail on the back side of the house because, if it didn’t go well, that was the easiest one to replace.
+So, we started with the stair handrail on the back side of the house because, if it didn't go well, that was the easiest one to replace.
 Spoiler, it went WELL!
 We ended up doing all the interior stair railings and today are sharing the step-by-step tutorial for making over your stair railing without replacing it!

 *Affiliate links below.
 Thanks for supporting this blog.
 Click to read my disclosure policy.